opsaaaaa/EpicHorseBreed-fabric/README.md

-# Fabric Example Mod
+# Epic Horse Breed

-A fabric mod that improves horse breeding mechanics with linear math.
+A fabric mod that improves minecraft horse breeding mechanics with linear math.

 The minimum and maximum achievable horse stats are the same as vanilla.
 <details>